 As you learn more about the various leave options available to you at Brandeis, you may come across some unfamiliar terms.
-Following is a glossary to help you make sense of these programs:
+Here’s a glossary to help you make sense of these programs:

-Any time away from work, whether planned (vacation/holidays), unscheduled (fewer than three days) or extended (three or more days).
+Any time away from work, whether planned (vacation/holidays), unscheduled (fewer than 3 days), or extended (3 or more days).

-Your contact at The Standard who facilitates all aspects of your leave and short-term disability claims.
+Your contact at The Standard who facilitates all aspects of your leave and short-term disability claim.